 These artists shared some common beliefs and were influenced by Japanese woodblock prints, working outdoors and showing contemporary life with a relatively abstract or individual style—the artist’s work was influenced by light and how light would affect the painting or their artwork.

 Some of the impressionist artists were great friends and actively worked together.
 An example of this is what many considered a love triangle between Berthe Morisot and the two Manet brothers.

-To discover more on this, you can read our blog Berthe Morisot and the Manet Brothers – Love And Impressionist Art by clicking this link.
+To discover more, you can read our blog Berthe Morisot and the Manet Brothers – Love And Impressionist Art by clicking this link.

 The Impressionist artists organized a series of exhibitions under the name Société Anonyme des Artistes or also known as Société Anonyme des artistes, peintres, sculpteurs, graveurs, etc. They held their first exhibition in Paris in 1874.

 In speaking of this, Rosenblum said this of the exhibition